- Departs from:

 The area around the inlet has been inhabited for at least the last 600 years and the area is rich with wahi tapu, archaeological sites, and historic places.
 The inlet offers excellent bird and wildlife watching opportunities.
 Surrounded by urban development, the Pauatahanui Inlet is threatened by siltation, pollution, enrichment with nutrients, road development and depletion of fish stocks.

 We provide: an experienced team leader, tools, gloves, health and safety management and training.
-Free transport from Wellington Z station at 8:30 and Porirua train station at 8:45 available on request.
+Free transport from Wellington Z station and Porirua train station - get in touch for departure times.

 What to wear/bring: gumboots, long sleeves and pants, a hat/beanie, waterproof jacket, water bottle and food.